ldecaro/glue-data-replication/DEPLOYMENT_GUIDE.md

 4. **IAM Permission Issues**:
    - Error: `User: ... is not authorized to perform: glue:GetConnection`
    - Solution: Verify IAM role has necessary Glue permissions

+5. **AWS Secrets Manager Permission Issues** (when using Glue Connections):
+   - Error: `User: ... is not authorized to perform: secretsmanager:CreateSecret`
+   - Solution: Ensure the Glue job execution role has AWS Secrets Manager permissions
+   - Required permissions: `secretsmanager:CreateSecret`, `secretsmanager:GetSecretValue`, `secretsmanager:PutSecretValue`, `secretsmanager:DescribeSecret`
+   - Note: These permissions are automatically included in the CloudFormation template when using `CreateSourceConnection=true` or `CreateTargetConnection=true`

 ### Monitoring